Day Twenty-Four on the Camino Portugués

 The Camiño Regadio then walks you into the large urban area of Pontecesures and ends at a T-intersection.
 Here you turn left onto the Camiño Carreiras, for only about 75 meters, then right to join the Rúa Real.

 In three hundred meters come to the next intersection and walk straight on.
 Here, the Camiño Infesta becomes the Rúa Castro.
-If you turn right onto the Rúa Castro, you will encounter the municipal Albergue de Peregrinos de Pontecesures.
-You are at almost exactly 6.0 kilometers from the Valga albergue when you encounter the turn for this albergue.
+If you turn right at this intersection, you will encounter the municipal Albergue de Peregrinos de Pontecesures.
+You are at almost exactly 6.0 kilometers from the Valga albergue when you encounter the sign for the turnoff for this albergue, pictured below.

 Next, you walk 30 meters on the Rúa Castro and drop back down the hill and to the left.
 In another hundred meters turn right onto the Rúa do Pilar.
 You are now walking through the quaint and narrow streets of the old town.
 This is a narrow brick road, with high walls on each side.